 Find (constellation)

 Pick a constellation by name to highlight it; the view rotates to centre it.
+In any from-X view the camera also keeps the constellation centroid centred as time advances.

 Labels (constellation)